smritisridhar41/Heartrate_Analysis/README.md

 List of Notebooks available to view:
 1. Basic Implementation of analyzing the features of the PPG dataset available with the HeartPy library.
-2. Basic Implementation of analyzing the features of the ECG dataset